 Every service you create automatically receives a stable DNS name.
 A pod can use this DNS name to connect to the service.
 The DNS system resolves the name to the service’s stable ClusterIP address.
 This process ensures reliable communication even when individual pod IPs change.

 To allow external traffic to reach services inside your cluster, you use an Ingress Controller.
-This component acts as the front door that directs incoming requests to the correct application.
+The Ingress Controller acts as the front door that directs incoming requests to the correct application.
 You define the traffic rules using one of two primary resources:

 Egress refers to outbound traffic that originates from a pod inside the cluster and is destined for an external system.
 OKD provides several mechanisms to manage this:

-• EgressIP: You can assign a specific, predictable source IP address to all outbound traffic from a given project.
-This is useful when you need to access an external service like a database that has a firewall requiring you to allow specific source IPs.
+EgressIP: You can assign a specific, predictable source IP address to all outbound traffic from a given project.
+Consider this configuration when you need to access an external service like a database that has a firewall where you need to allow specific source IPs.

-• Egress Router: This is a dedicated pod that acts as a gateway for outbound traffic.
-It allows you to route connections through a single, controlled exit point.
+Egress Router: This is a dedicated pod that acts as a gateway for outbound traffic.
+By using an Egress Router, you can route connections through a single, controlled exit point.

-• Egress Firewall: This acts as a cluster-level firewall for all outbound traffic.
-It enhances your security posture by allowing you to create rules that explicitly allow or deny connections from pods to specific external destinations.
+Egress Firewall: This acts as a cluster-level firewall for all outbound traffic.
+The Egress Firewall enhances your security posture so that you can create rules that explicitly allow or deny connections from pods to specific external destinations.

 OKD provides tools to secure your network by creating rules that control which components are allowed to communicate.
 This is primarily managed through two types of policy resources: network policies and administrative network policies.